Triton-AI/robocar/README.md

 ```
 source docker.sh
 ```
 This creates a new container based on `ghcr.io/ucsd-ecemae-148/donkeycontainer:ros`, and you should be in the docker container, if not, do `docker exec -it ucsd_ros bash` to get into it.
+(Dockerfile `WorkInProgress`)

 Next, while inside the container, do
 ```